ec-coding/PokeDrafts/README.md

 2. Enable Google Authentication for user logins. --COMPLETED
 3. Ensure that each user has access to their own individual deck. --COMPLETED
 4. Connect each user's deck to a separate database (MongoDB).
-5. Arrange the user's deck as an object on MongoDB.
+5. Arrange the user's deck as an object on MongoDB. --COMPLETED
-6. Create a relational database called "Cards" that links from the "Decks" database for each user.
-(Use [] notation in the model)
-7. Successfully deploy app on Heroku. --COMPLETED
+6. Successfully deploy app on Heroku. --COMPLETED

 FRONT-END
 1. Create customizable decks for each user.